Voice and Cinema Storytelling

-Currently he works as a voice and on camera performer, podcast host, filmmaker and motion graphics editor from his downtown RadioRadio studio in Toronto.
+When not voicing projects, through Ontrack Communications Tim makes media, including wordpress customized websites and short form video.
+He’s also an on camera performer and podcast host, working from his downtown RadioRadio studio in Toronto.
 Tim is generally referred to as easygoing, professional and fun to work with.

 I can always count on Tim to do a friendly and authoritative read.
 He has the range to move it in either direction and is always believable.
 Having his own studio makes it even easier to work with him.